National br> Energy

 The organisation’s business processes have also evolved.
 For example, much of the content related to affiliate projects, many of which had a separate web presence, was causing loops in the information available to visitors.
 The rebuild was an opportunity to bring the site up to date stylistically and establish efficiencies in the way users expected to engage with the organisations’ leadership.

-The NEF team were looking for a way to streamline what this site offered, frame the organisation in a better light and move the visitors via current and previous projects to the sources of information they needed.
+The NEF team were looking for a website design agency to streamline what this site offered, frame the organisation in a better light and move the visitors via current and previous projects to the sources of information they needed.

 With NEF, it was essential to understand the issues surrounding the old website outside of the unresponsive infrastructure before starting to design an overhaul.
 So we made it clear to stakeholders involved that to tackle the brief’s requirements, we’d want the design and development work to better harmonise with the day-to-day practices of NEF in a more proactive way.